Music of Vancouver: 1980s

 Vancouver musician Bryan Adams started his professional career at 15, singing for Sweeney Todd in the 70's.
 He would go on to become an international solo recording artist in the 80's.
 His albums Cuts Like a Knife and Reckless sold millions of copies worldwide.
 Bryan Adams had 4 #1 Billboard Hot 100 hits including the soft rock "(Everything I Do) I Do It For You" in 1991.
 He has won 18 Juno Awards and 1 Grammy Award.
 Adams also was hugely successful as part of a songwriting duo with fellow Vancouver musician Jim Vallance.
 Together they wrote songs for some the music industries biggest names: Rod Stewart, Joe Cocker, Tina Turner, Carly Simon.
+A band called Elbowed Out performed at a place in New Westminster called the Answer II, they performed in many Canadian cities from Vancouver to Montreal.

 Jim Vallance would continue on as a music industry "Song Doctor".
 He would assist artists in cowriting songs.
 His list of clients include: Aerosmith, Alice Cooper, Ozzy Osbourne, Rick Springfield, Anne Murray.
 Vallance has the Juno Award for Composer of the Year 4 times.

 Producer Bruce Fairbairn would also become prominent during the 80s.
 He was initially a member turned producer for Vancouver rock band Prism.
 After producing their first 4 albums in the 70s to moderate success, Fairbairn then worked with other Vancouver bands, such as Loverboy and Strange Advance.
 His biggest success came when he produced Bon Jovi's Slippery When Wet.
 Fairbairn would continue to produce top artists such as Aerosmith, AC/DC, Van Halen, INXS, Yes.

 Local bands Spirit of the West, The Nervous Fellas, 54-40, Slow, Images in Vogue, Strange Advance, Skinny Puppy, Sons of Freedom and The Scramblers were prominent in the 80s also.
 Skinny Puppy and, later, Front Line Assembly and Numb would become hugely influential on the industrial dance and goth scenes, both within and outside Vancouver.
 Singer Songwriter Shari Ulrich joined Joe Mock and Rick Scott in Pied Punkin, then later joined Roy Forbes and Bill Henderson (Chilliwack) in UHF.
 She also made her mark as a Juno Award-winning solo artist after the demise of The Hometown Band.

 Influential extreme metal band Blasphemy formed in Vancouver in 1984.

 On the alternative side, Nomeansno, Animal Slaves, Art Bergman and many others... very well documented on Last Call – Vancouver Independent Music (Zulu Records), a compilation of 48 bands active at that time.

 Since the 1980s, when large wave of Chinese immigration swept the region, Vancouver has since been known as a generator of canto-pop stars and other Cantonese actors.
 Nicholas Tse, Edison Chen, Jade Kwan, Sally Yeh, Joyce Cheng, were all just a few of the current canto-pop stars that were raised there.